tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 @subsubsection occt_modat_5_2_2 Orientation

 The notion of orientation is represented by the *TopAbs_Orientation* enumeration.
 Orientation is a generalized notion of the sense of direction found in various modelers.
 This is used when a shape limits a geometric domain; and is closely linked to the notion of boundary.
 The three cases are the following:
-- Curve limited by a vertex.
+- curve limited by a vertex,
-- Surface limited by an edge.
+- surface limited by an edge,
-- Space limited by a face.
+- space limited by a face.

 In each case the topological form used as the boundary of a geometric domain of a higher dimension defines two local regions of which one is arbitrarily considered as the *default region*.